 If you believe you cannot be free, acknowledging your freedom may feel a bit scary.
 Hopefully, there is also a sense of possibility, if not aliveness, as well.

 Using beliefs to alter body states and emotions is called top-down conditioning, which relies on cognitive schemas to direct attention and organize experience.
 Cognitive schemas are thought to be innate processes that are shaped through our interactions with the world.
-They direct our focus towards what we need to survive and guide development.
-For instance, as social beings humans we are born with an innate expectation of being part of community.
+They direct our focus towards what we need to survive and they guide development.
+For instance, as social beings we are born with an innate expectation of being part of community.
 Thus we are born with cognitive schemas that lead us to seek information in the environment which will ensure belonging in the group.

 In the modern world, our family is typically the first group we attempt to belong to.
 Through interactions with caregivers, we shape ourselves and worldview to fit the relationships we find ourselves in, adapting in ways that increase the likelihood of being accepted and cared for.
 The content of cognitive schemas, including beliefs, develop out of this process of adaptation.